tanvipanse/SSF/README.md

 Utilizing the access token found in the Reciever.java file in pollEvents(), begin transmitting with the Transmitter found at <a href = "https://caep.dev/">caep.dev</a>.<br><br>
 Run <a href = "src/main/java/Main.java">Main.java</a> to see the parsed SsfEvents that you transmit.

+step 1: pull the code
+step 2: register with caep.dev to get an access token for transmitting step 3: in Receiver.java in pollEvents() edit the access token field to contian your unique access token gotten from caep.dev registration step 4: transmit events using the caep.dev transmitter step 5: run main.java to see the parsed ssf evenst that you transmit